-Moe Life Skills Community Centre was founded in the 1980s by parents and community members.
+Moe Life Skills Community Centre was founded in the 1980s by parents and like-minded professionals.
 It was their vision to empower people with disabilities to fully exercise their rights and responsibilities as contributing citizens.

 Moe Life Skills is committed to providing the highest quality supports to enable people with disabilities, their families and carers to maximise their independence and inclusion in the mainstream community.